-A grassroots, brevet-style day of unsanctioned racing.
+A grassroots, brevet-style day of gravel adventure.
 Four riders, one borderland loop, and the back roads in between.

-This is borrowed wholesale from the format we love: a team of four rides the entire loop together — roll out together, ride together, cross the line together.
+This is borrowed wholesale from a format we love: a team of four rides the entire loop together — roll out together, ride together, cross the line together.

 The clock runs and we'll post your team's time, but nobody is ranked and there are no prizes.
-The reward is the day itself: a hundred-odd miles of the far western edge of the Catskills you've probably never ridden, done shoulder to shoulder with three people you trust.
+The reward is the day itself: a hundred-odd miles of the far western edge of the Catskills you've probably never ridden, done wheel to wheel with three other people you trust.
 Two town stops along the way mean no one has to plan a rest stop — just stop, fill bottles, and roll on.

-It is self-supported and non-sanctioned: no permit, no marshals, no closed roads, no sag wagon.
-You and your four carry what you need and look after each other.
-That's the whole point.
+It is self-supported and grassroots: no permit, no marshals, no closed roads, no sag wagon.
+You and your team carry what you need and look after each other.

-It's also free and community-first for year one — a real hundred-mile day with no entry fee.
+It's also free and community-first for year one — an organized, 100+ mile day with no entry fee.
 That's the club's whole reason for putting it on.
+Local rides should be equitable and open to all

 We hold the exact loop — GPX and cue sheet — until your team is accepted.
 Half the adventure is rolling out without knowing every turn.
 The shape of the day is below; the line itself comes with your spot.